Edd Mann Developer

 Creating a 'Winning' Audio Lambda Service using Serverless, Polly and compiled SOX

 Following on from my previous post which discussed manipulating images, I would now like to expand upon this and look into how you can interact with audio using Lambda.
-To highlight this use-case we will be creating a simple service which given a name and optional voice (provided by Polly), will synthesise the name and include it in a returned ‘And the winner is…’ applause MP3 file.
-This will demonstrate how to integrate Polly within Lambda, compile and execute native-code within Lambda and return a binary MP3 file to the client.
+To highlight this use-case we will be creating a simple service which, given a name and an optional voice (provided by Polly), will synthesise the name and include it in a returned “And the winner is…” applause MP3 file.
+This will demonstrate how to integrate Polly within Lambda, compile and execute native code within Lambda and return a binary MP3 file to the client.

 Compiling SOX for Lambda

-As we wish to join our static intro and outro audio files with the dynamically produced Polly response, we will need an application that can go about achieving this.
+As we wish to join our static intro and outro audio files with the dynamically produced Polly response, we will need an application that can achieve this.
 I have decided to use SOX for this task, as it provides us with a very simple API for joining multiple files together into a single track.
 Lambda allows us to execute natively compiled code, providing that it has been correctly compiled for the underlying host operating system.
-To go about correctly compiling SOX for Lambda, we will be using a Docker image which locally replicates the environment as best it can, providing all the necessary build tooling.
-First, we need to start up a container (of this image) with bash running, so we can go about compiling SOX and its’ required dependencies.
+To correctly compile SOX for Lambda, we will be using a Docker image which locally replicates the environment as best it can, providing all the necessary build tooling.
+First, we need to start up a container (of this image) with bash running, so we can compile SOX and its required dependencies.

 $ docker run -it lambci/lambda:build bash